Castlebar railway station

 Castlebar railway station serves the town of Castlebar in County Mayo, Ireland.

-The station is on the Dublin to Westport Rail service.
-Passengers to or from Galway travel to Athlone and change trains.
-Passengers to or from Ballina and Foxford travel to Manulla Junction and change trains.
+The station is on the Dublin–Westport/Galway railway line and is the penultimate stop on the line for services towards Westport.
+Passengers to or from Galway will need to travel to Athlone and change trains.
+Passengers to or from Ballina and Foxford must travel to Manulla Junction and change trains.

 History

 The station opened on 17 December 1862, 149 mi 74 ch from Broadstone via Mullingar.

+Services

+The typical current service pattern is: